spatie/browsershot/README.md

     ->save($pathToImage);
 ```

-#### Dismiss Dialogs
+#### Dismiss dialogs
-Javascript dialog pop up such as alert, prompt, confirm cause rendering of the site to stop what leads to being unable to take a screenshot. `dismissDialogs()` method automatically close such popups allowing the  screenshot to be taken.
+Javascript pop ups such as alerts, prompts and confirmations cause rendering of the site to stop what leads to an empty screenshot.
+Calling `dismissDialogs()` method automatically closes such popups allowing the  screenshot to be taken.

 ```php
 Browsershot::url('https://example.com')